-The Solo Undertaking's members of the Board of Directors are elected by the shareholder at the Annual General Meeting of the PCC.
+The Solo Undertaking Board of Directors is appointed by the shareholder at the Annual General Meeting.

-There is a clear division of responsibilities at the Solo Undertaking between the running of the board and the executive responsibility for the running of the business.
-The separation of the Chair and Chief Executive Officer roles increases the board's independence from management and leads to better monitoring and oversight and, ultimately, to board independence.
-The primary role of the Chairman of the board is to focus the board on the ongoing development and determination of the PCC's strategy and direction.
-The Chairman creates and maintains the right conditions for constructive discussion and the participation of all directors to enable each director to play a full and constructive role in the affairs of the Group.
+There is a clear division of responsibilities between the running of the PCC's board and the executive responsibility for the running of the business.
+The separation of the Chair and Chief Executive Officer roles increases the board's scrutiny from management and leads to better monitoring and oversight.
+The primary role of the Chairperson of the board is to focus the board on the ongoing development and determination of the Company's strategy and direction.
+The Chairperson creates and maintains the right conditions for constructive discussion and the participation of all directors to enable each director to play a full and constructive role in the affairs of the Company.
+The other non-executive directors appointed are of sufficient calibre and standing to balance the strength of character of the Chair and executive directors.